 Illnesses, injuries, or disabilities can be a sudden and unexpected part of life.
 Diagnosis, treatment, and relief should be the first priorities, but the costs of medical care cannot be overlooked.
-Even with health insurance coverage, out-ofpocket expenses could present a financial hardship.
+Even with health insurance coverage, out-of-pocket expenses could present a financial hardship.
 With preparation and information, consumers can avoid money traps which not only jeopardize their financial wellbeing, but their health as well.

-How Much Interest Will I Payon a Medical Credit Card?
+How Much Interest Will I Pay on a Medical Credit Card?

-The chart on the next page shows the estimated costs of borrowing \$1,200 on a medical credit card.
+The chart at the top of the page shows the estimated costs of borrowing \$1,200 on a medical credit card.
 The interest cost rises as the interest rate rises.
 There is no interest cost on a deferred interest (promotional rate) plan if the full amount is paid off with on-time payments within the promotional period.